related-sciences/gwas-analysis/notebooks/platform/xarray/README.md

 ## Xarray Genetic Data API Prototype

 This prototype library proposes a data model and API for genetic data.
-These implementations should be largely compatible with the [skallel](https://github.com/scikit-allel/skallel) framework, and this is intended as a starting point for a top-down design.
+These implementations should be largely compatible with the [skallel](https://github.com/scikit-allel/skallel) framework and this is intended as a starting point on a top-down design.

 Links: